lobachevzky/Project3-CUDA-Path-Tracer/README.md

 A pitfall of this optimization (one which cost me many hours of debugging) is that stream-compaction mutates the compacted array.
 Consequently, dead rays must be saved somehow so that their colors can be rendered at the end of the iterations.

 One naive approach is to make a second array of pointers to the array of rays.
 Then we perform all operations, including stream compaction on the array of pointers instead of the array of rays.
 That way when we perform stream compaction, we only eliminate the pointers, not the rays themselves.
 Finally, once all pointers have been eliminated, we use the original array to render the image.
+This approach is depicted in this graphic:

+**TODO**

- Instead of performing stream compaction  In order to save the color assigned to these dead rays, whenever we terminate a ray, we first store its color in a separate array which we use to color the final image.
+A more performant approach is to maintain a separate array of color values in addition to the array of rays.
+Whenever we terminate a ray, we first store its color in the color array.
+Finally we use the color array to render the final image.
+This approach is depicted here:

+**TODO**

 ### Storing materials in contiguous memory
 When a ray strikes a surface, we must access that surface's material from global memory.
 By sorting rays by material type, we can increase the chances that a material has already been cached by a previously processed ray.
 In order to achieve this, we used `thrust::sort_by_key` to sort the rays by the materials associated with their corresponding surface intersections.
 Unfortunately, we found that this did not considerably improve performance: